ray-project/deltacat/deltacat/storage/README.md

 DeltaCAT separates **immutable data storage** from **mutable name resolution** to enable renames and aliases without rewriting metadata files.

-DeltaCAT uses a two-layer system for object identity:
+DeltaCAT uses a combination of **Immutable IDs** and human-readable **Aliases** to uniquely identify objects:

-1. **ID**: Immutable unique identifier used internally to locate the object.
+1. **ID**: Immutable unique system identifier used to locate the object internally.
-2. **Alias**: Alias used to find the object amongst siblings in the same level of the catalog object hierarchy.
+2. **Alias**: Human-readable alias used to uniquely identify an object amongst its siblings.

 ### Object Identity Rules